 Warner Pacific University desires to provide a safe and healthy environment for staff, faculty, students, visitors and guests.
 Therefore, smoking is not permitted on University property, in its vehicles, or at any University sponsored event.
 The use of illegal drugs or non-prescribed controlled substances is strictly prohibited.
-Use of alcoholic beverages, tobacco products, electronic cigarettes or marijuana is strictly prohibited on Warner Pacific University campuses.
+Use of alcoholic beverages or tobacco products is strictly prohibited on Warner Pacific University campuses.

 Equal Employment Opportunity: